s-heppner/gpg-diary/README.md

 ## Installation

-- Clone or fork this repository
+- Fork (and/or) clone this repository
 - Install the requirements:

 Ubuntu: